GustiArsyad123/rakamin-evermos/README.md

 Notes

-- This is a scaffold focusing on Clean Architecture structure and an implemented Auth service.
-You can extend other services in `internal/services/*` following the same pattern.
+- All microservices are fully implemented following Clean Architecture principles.
+Each service runs independently on its designated port and can be started with `go run cmd/<service>/main.go` (where service is auth, store, file, product, transaction, address).

 Environment files